Introduction goes here

 55

-Order to the seneschal of Gascony and the constable of Bordeaux to deliver to Master Pey de Laperge, king's clerk Pertica the scribanies of the assizes of the seneschal and juges-mages of Agenais Agenn' to have and hold it with its issues, emoluments, inquiries, informations, rights and the appurtenances, the king granted to him at pleasure by his letters patent, to have and hold it with their issues, emoluments and all what appertains to these offices according to the tenor of these letters.
+Order to the seneschal of Gascony and the constable of Bordeaux to deliver to Master Pertica Pey de Laperge, king's clerk , the Agenn' writing office of the assizes of the seneschal and juges-mages of Agenais to have and hold it with its issues, emoluments, inquiries, informations, rights and the appurtenances, the king granted to him at pleasure by his letters patent, to have and hold it with their issues, emoluments and all what appertains to these offices according to the tenor of these letters.
 1

 By C.